 Can You Directly Substitute Multigrain Flour For White Flour?

 I tried directly substituting multigrain flour for white flour, but it didn’t work as I had hoped.
 My test cupcake was far too crumbly – it completely fell apart when I picked it up.
 It seemed the multigrain flour had absorbed more of the cake moisture than white flour would have.
+This is similar to what happens when you substitute whole wheat flour for all-purpose flour.

 How Does Multigrain Flour Affect the Taste of Your Baking?